hoanhan101/hraft/PROPOSAL.md

 - Deliverables:
   - A minimum working version of Raft.

-> I am not sure how long it'g gonna take for a minimum version of Raft so I
+> I am not sure how long it's gonna take for a minimum version of Raft so I
 > am assuming that it will take at least 2 weeks.
 After that, it will be
 > the improvement and testing phase.
-For now, I am leaving the timeline's
+For now, I am leaving the all the
 > status for the rest of these weeks as *TODO*.
 However, I will update these
-> as long as I make progress with Raft's implementation and have a better
+> as long as I make progress with Raft's and have a better picture of how
-> picture of how things work.
+> things work.

 ### Week 5-6
 - Task: